emmapinegar/steerable-needle-planner/README.md

 There was a bug which has not been an issue recently but it seemed to only impact [`./app/test_rcs_spreading.cc`](./app/test_rcs_spreading.cc).
 The current issue is an assertion fail in [`./external/nigh/src/nigh/impl/kdtree_batch/traversal_so3.hpp`](./external/nigh/src/nigh/impl/kdtree_batch/traversal_so3.hpp#L177) line 177.
 It's unclear what is causing the underlying failure.

+New problem during Mac install: The spreading versions get that the planning problem is not valid because the start is allegedly in collision, but the non spreading versions do not have the same issue?
+This may be documented in the old README.
+The error is because the quaternions for the start and goal are not facing the proper way, the start is reachable from the goal with the current orientation.

 #### Update 02/14/2022